-|Serial Mastermind: Developed December 2019|
+|Serial Mastermind: Developed for Spring 2020 ICS3U|

 (Another box checked on the ACES Project fantasy list) To support a rich ACES' introduction to Serial Communication a recreational Arduino UNO activity has been developed based loosely on the 1970s Mastermind board game (right) that include hardware and software assets.

 A unique feature of the SerialMastermind UNO PCB are milled out slots for the pair of Fusion360-designed, Prusa-printed hoods (below, right) developed by J. Dolgin (ACES '20) that shields each player's secret LED Code from view.

 The UNO PCB Appliance is designed to bind two Arduino UNOs and exploits both its hardware UART and

 SoftwareSerial UART library to achieve an interactive two-way experience.
 A custom